johntday/tao/docs/unix/perl-one-liners.md

 ```

 ### Not Consistent Markers
-Using buffer when markers are inconsistent.
+Using `buffer` when format is not consistent.
 ```shell
 $ cat broken.txt
 qqqqqqqqqqqqqqqq